 - Binoculars: $3 per day

-Check the Events Calendar for other special events and workshops scheduled throughout the year.
+Check the Events Calendar for times and dates of these programs and other special events and workshops scheduled throughout the year.

 Custom nature programs for your group are available by request.
 Call (956) 350-2920 for more information.

 The World Birding Center is based on a partnership between the Texas Parks and Wildlife Department, Rio Grande Valley communities, and the U.S. Fish and Wildlife Service.
 It consists of a network of nine distinctly different birding sites, set along a 120-mile historic river road – each sponsored by one of the Valley’s nine partner communities.